Looking to spice up your Ubuntu desktop with animated live wallpaper?

-No?
-We featured this nifty open-source wallpaper app a couple of times earlier in the year.
+We featured this nifty open-source wallpaper app a couple of times before.

 At the time we praised the app for its slick pseudo-parallax effects and for trying to something a touch more innovative — if a little resource intensive — with the humble desktop background.